svenssonjoel/lispBM/README.md

 # lispBM

-A lisp-like language (work in progress) implemented in C using the MPC (https://github.com/orangeduck/mpc) library for the parsing task.
+A lisp-like language (work in progress) implemented in C.

 ## Purpose
 1. Have fun.